phanx-wow/LibResInfo/README.md

 * ...who a player who joins the group while casting a resurrection spell is targeting.
 * ...whether a player who joins the group while dead has a resurrection being cast on them.
 * ...whether a player who joins the group while dead has a resurrection already available.

+## License

+LibResInfo-1.0 is free to download and use, and its source code is freely viewable, but it is not "free software" or "open source".
+You may include a copy of it in other addons that make use of it as an embedded library, but you may not upload it by itself to other websites, and you may not make changes to it.
+If you feel something should be changed, please submit a patch!